-Pakistan is a relatively new country as it was formed in 1947, before the eastern part of Pakistan became Bangladesh in 1971.
-Out of everyone's eye for decades, the September 11 2001 event put the country under the radar. international spotlight due to its proximity to Afghanistan.
+Pakistan is relatively a new country as it was formed in 1947, before the eastern part of Pakistan became Bangladesh in 1971.
+The September 11 2001 event put the country under the international radar due to its proximity to Afghanistan.
 Before this date, a group of 12 people, including 4 surfers, explored the coast of the Makran Desert in search of surfable waves in the province of Baluchistan.
 The Makran coast has deserted sandy beaches that stretch for 700km (438mi) along the Arabian Sea.
 Around Karachi there are numerous spots, surfed by expats and travelers fresh from air travel, such as the Paradise Cove beachbreak and the best pointbreak, Goth Munjar at the mouth of the Hub River.
-The main problem in the Makran coasts is that the seabed is too shallow!
-The best feature of the coast to look for to find good waves are the hammer-shaped headlands, discovered in the Gwadar and Ormara.
-During the monsoon season, from June to August, the most exposed SW beachbreaks receive waves of 4-8 Ft while the pointbreaks exposed to SE-E are activated with long right waves around 1-2 Ft. , even exposed beaches like Ganz could be without waves if the SW winds don't blow.
-Ras Pishukan should be better but due to the irregularity of the seabed the line ups could be broken up and unpredictable; however even more internally to the point, Pishukan has the potential for perfect head-height rights.
+The main problem in the Makran coasts is that the seafloor is too shallow!
+The hammer-shaped headlands discovered in the Gwadar and Ormara provide good waves.
+During the monsoon season, from June to August, the most exposed SW beachbreaks receive waves of 4-8 ft while the pointbreaks exposed to SE-E work with long right waves around 1-2 ft , even exposed beaches like Ganz could be flat if the SW winds don’t blow.
+Ras Pishukan could create better conditions but due to the irregularity of the seaflor the line ups could be broken up and unpredictable; however even more internally to the point, Pishukan has the potential for perfect head-height rights.
 Even deeper into the bay, Pasao Kaur has perfect waves with offshore winds but the measure never exceeds the height of the basin.
 Gwadar West is a soft wave on a beachbreak, trapped in the bay.
 The wave with the best quality in the area is unfortunately unattainable as it is located inside the naval base!
 Fortunately, going further east, we find Jabal Sur , which produces fairly constant 4-6ft waves during the monsoon swell period.
 Between Gwadar and Pasni, most of the accesses to the sea are characterized by very shallow waters: Ras Kappar and Shamal bandar, provide the best possibilities.
 Only in the Pasni area it is possible to find 3 different types of waves in a very short stretch of coast.
 Jabal Zarain is worth a visit in transitional periods, as it is big and messed up during the monsoon seasons.
 The best spot for decent clean waves is Ras jaddi : here you can surf lefts that break on a mixed rock and sand bottom, mostly at high tide.
-Don't miss Mirages, a 45-minute drive from Ras Jaddi, and its perfect rights, which unfortunately only reach 3-4ft with the biggest swells.
-As you can see, this country offers some interesting spots: book your surf stay in Pakistan now!
+Don’t miss Mirages, a 45-minute drive from Ras Jaddi, and its perfect rights, which unfortunately only reach 3-4ft with the biggest swells.
+As you can see, this country offers some interesting spots: book your surf holiday in Pakistan now!

 Tariff per person, starting from: